 Crypto Advantages vs. Disadvantages

-Cryptocurrency trading and investment is risky due to the volatility of digital currencies like Bitcoin.
+Cryptocurrency trading and investment are risky because of the volatility of digital currencies like Bitcoin.
 While currently lacking liquidity and widespread payment options compared to fiat currencies, holding cryptocurrencies can become more beneficial as they gain wider acceptance as a mainstream payment form.

 Here's a quick shot of crypto advantages and disadvantages.

 - Security: Technology advances typically lead to increased intrusion into your privacy.
-In contrast, all identities and transactions are strictly secured in the digital currency environment.
-While most cryptocurrency transactions are very secure, you still could be vulnerable to cybercriminal actions, like hacking.
+Identities and transactions are secured in the digital currency environment.
+While most cryptocurrency transactions are secure, you still could be vulnerable to cybercriminal actions, like hacking.

 - Decentralized: The lack of a central exchange or authority overseeing cryptocurrencies is one of their defining characteristics.
 Many people consider this among the biggest advantages of cryptocurrencies and blockchain technology.